 A number of servers exist that will store the current state of the game for you, allowing you to log on at will and make a move.

 A list of turn-based servers, but not of players, is the Sensei's Library listing of turn-based Go servers.
-Among the servers in these listings, about 130 British players play on the Dragon Go Server, and the newer Online Go Server is also very popular.
+Among the servers in these listings, about 130 British players play on the Dragon Go Server, and the newer Online Go Server (OGS) is also very popular and can also be used for real-time games.
 A recent addition is International Network Go Organisation.
 The Free Internet Correspondence Games Server (FICGS) also features Go.

 The American Go Association maintains a list of people interested in playing Go via email.
 They range from total beginners to amateur 4-dans.
 Some play at a rate of several moves per day and some at one move per week.
 Some only want to play 19x19, while others might not have time for more than 13x13 or 9x9.
 If you are interested in playing Go via email and making contact with people who share your interest, contact the maintainer of this list: firstname.lastname@example.org.
 Your name will be added to the list.
 You will receive a copy of an updated contact list for your use.
 You should specify your: